hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/05-the-story-of-zahhak-and-kawa-the-smith.md

 > Ye men of name !
 Ye worshippers of God !
 >
-> Whoe'er would 'scape the fetters of Zahhak y.
-4 8
+> Whoe'er would 'scape the fetters of Zahhak
 >
 > Let him resort with me to Faridiin
 >